TYPE‑C™ HILIC Methods Compared to Conventional HILIC Columns - Tech Information

 This enables:

-This dual capability is demonstrated in separations of polar analytes like metformin and non‑polar analytes like glyburide on the same column.
+This dual‑mode capability is demonstrated in separations of polar analytes (e.g., metformin) and non‑polar compounds (e.g., glyburide) within the same run.

 Generic Method Starting Point for Cogent TYPE‑C™ Columns